 How to use RuuviTag in fishing?

-The only problem with smart fishing thermometers is that Bluetooth doesn’t travel that well in water.
+The only problem with smart fishing thermometers is that Bluetooth signals don’t travel that well in water.
 You can’t receive measurements directly from the bottom of the water area.
 But you can read temperatures from the surface as well as read past measurements from the RuuviTag’s internal storage.

 RuuviTag in a pair of waders